jkulawik/blog/_drafts/discord-alternative.md

 The more I researched for this article, the more I realised how stupidly good Discord is on many fronts; not only features, but how much it offers for free, how accessible it is, and its availability on many platforms.
-As such, finding an alternative comes with a set of tough challenges:
+As such, finding an alternative comes with a set of challenges:

 * Feature parity.
 Discord has a large set of features and usually *something* will be missing from the alternatives.